Why Did We Write this Guide and Who Is It For?

 If you’re confused, that’s normal – how can it offer features virtually?
 How is that even possible?

-Think of it as a combination of people, a place, technologies, and processes that come together to help businesses and individuals work more efficiently, often in a remote way.
+A virtual office is a combination of people, a place, technologies, and processes that come together to help businesses and individuals work more efficiently, often in a remote way.

 Usually, businesses pay on an as-needed or recurring basis for the services and features they need rather than capital expenses that are associated with typical office infrastructures.